borball/ocp-cluster-scaling/README.md

 What the script does are:

-- Creating nmstateconfig CR for the new master node if advanced network setting is being used.
+- Creating NMStateConfig CR for the new master node if advanced network setting is being used.
 - Booting the node from the ISO location indicated in the configuration file.
 - Patching the Agent CR to set the role of the new node as ‘master’.
 - Approving the node to be added in the InfraEnv of the cluster.